tmlunde/WrongQuestionsAI/README.md

-Here is a clean, repo-ready `README.md` you can drop in:

----

 # Systematic Assessment of Clinical Evidence for FDA-Approved AI/ML Medical Devices

 This repository implements a **three-phase automated pipeline** for mapping the clinical evidence base supporting FDA-approved artificial intelligence and machine learning (AI/ML) medical devices.